 Become a leader in the fields of teaching, learning, human development, and behavior in our Educational Psychology program.
 Graduate-level researchers study how students think and learn, the science of giftedness and creativity, quantitative methodology, and the best practices in the field of school psychology.

 By crafting personalized plans of study, we prepare you to be an educational researcher, theorist, or practitioner who works to serve diverse populations.
-Our department comprises four interconnected areas of emphasis: applied cognition and development, gifted and creative education, quantitative methodology, and school psychology.
-These specializations provide depth and flexibility to customize your program of study and become an expert in the research skills to build knowledge about the ways students think and learn.
+Our department comprises four interconnected areas of emphasis, which provide depth and flexibility to customize your program of study and become an expert in the research skills to build knowledge about the ways students think and learn.